 Put George on the Knicks and Anthony on the Pacers.
 Think the Knicks would still be a three-win team destined for a lottery pick?

-Superstars in the NBA have a greater impact than just scoring, they can do more than just create for themselves and play defense.
+Superstars in the NBA have a greater impact than just scoring, they can do more than just create for themselves and they play defense.
 Michael Jordan did it.
 Kobe Bryant did it.
 James still does.
 This is what separates George from Anthony and any other tier-two star.

 In the next week, the Pacers play San Antonio, Oklahoma City and Miami in that order.
 George will go head to head against Durant and James for the first time all season.
 The matchup against James will be the first since Indiana’s Game 7 blowout loss in Miami last June.